 Pacer for Teams caters to organizations searching for step challenges that are simple and enjoyable to participate in, as well as accurate and simple to run.
 They cater to administrators that require a platform that just works!

 Organizations use the Pacer Pedometer & Fitness app for all devices to access their step challenge and track their physical activity.
 Challenge administrators create and maintain the challenge via an easy-to-use web-based portal on the Pacer website.

-Step challenges are a tried-and-true method for boosting workplace wellbeing.
+Office step challenges are a tried-and-true method for boosting workplace well-being.
 Although there are many various ways to organize a company step challenge, the objective is the same: to encourage healthy living habits that will benefit all employees while also generating a sense of workplace engagement.